Kitchen and Other Stories

 Storage

-Store in the refrigerator for up to three days.
+Store the white urad dal in an airtight container in the fridge for up to 3 days.

-Remember not to skip soaking the urad dal.
-Soaking will help it dal cook more quickly and evenly.
+• Do not skip soaking the white urad dal.
+Soaking helps it cook more evenly and gives the finished dal a creamier texture.

 Chana Dal Khichdi served with caramelised onions and fresh herbs, accompanied by flatbread and pickled green chilies.
 A hearty, traditional Indian vegetarian dish highlighting flavours and textures perfect for wholesome meals.